ARTICLES ON PAPER MONEY

 The more a Belgian dentist, for example, turns his Belgian francs

-into dollars, the more the dollar will rise
+into dollars, the more the dollar will rise against the Belgian

-against the Belgian franc, or the euro of which it is now a part.
+franc, or the euro of which it is now a part.
+But the more the

-Belgian franc, the stronger the incentive for the Belgian dentist
+dollar rises against the Belgian franc, the stronger the

-to keep on converting his weak francs into
+incentive for the Belgian dentist to keep on converting his weak

-strong dollars.
+francs into strong dollars.
 The process becomes self-reinforcing.

 So when American and British and Swiss exporters complain that

-their strong dollars and pounds and francs
+their strong dollars and pounds and francs are pricing them out

-are pricing them out of European markets, they are victims of the
+of European markets, they are victims of the coming of E-Day.
+And

-profits of major exporters start to depress stock prices on Wall
+when the falling profits of major exporters start to depress

-Street, and force manufacturers to slash their
+stock prices on Wall Street, and force manufacturers to slash

-a phenomenon that might be called the
+observing a phenomenon that might be called the E-Day recession.

 Copyright 2000-2001 by United Press International.